Crock Pot Bread Pudding

-Let your slow cooker take care of dessert by making this Bread Pudding; a simple loaf of bread, some eggs, and a few other basic staples.
-Your whole family will love this special treat!
+Crock Pot Bread Pudding is a simple loaf of bread, some eggs, and a few other basic staples.
+Your whole family will love this crock pot dessert!

-We are a busy gang, with six kids coming and going, a house in town, one on the lake, and two parents who have full time professions.
-That said, we have learned to embrace the convenience factor in many facets in our lives, including when it comes to preparing food and feeding our boys.
-It’s no wonder we love good slow cooker recipes and with great desserts like this one, I always have to ask why it is that we don’t put this kitchen power player to good use more often.
+We are a busy gang, with six kids coming and going, a house in town, one on the lake, and two parents who have full-time professions.
+That said, we have learned to embrace the convenience factor in many facets of our lives, including when it comes to preparing food and feeding our boys.

 “…it’s fair to say that making dessert in a slow cooker just may be the way to go.”